 Need Help?1300 659 540

 Volume and velocity increased in the superficial and deep systems with all devices.
 A control group was evaluated to determine differences related to age and surgery.
-The devices performed similarly in the volunteers.
+The devices performed similarly in all volunteers.
 However, active motion performed better than any device.
 Thus, unlike young, healthy patients, muscle activity alone in the operative population was unreliable in increasing blood flow.
-Thigh-length, calf-length, and foot compression devices are are effective at increasing femoral blood flow volume and velocity in the deep and superficial venous systems after total knee arthroplasty.
+Thigh-length, calf-length, and foot compression devices are effective at increasing femoral blood flow volume and velocity in the deep and superficial venous systems after total knee arthroplasty.